-Guidelines to Streamline Medical Insurance Verification
+Strategies to Streamline Medical Insurance Verification

 Establish Robust Verification Protocols

-The process of health insurance verification consists of several steps, covering meticulous data collection and confirming coverage through interactions with insurance providers and patients.
+Verification of patient benefits consists of several steps, covering meticulous data collection and confirming coverage through interactions with insurance providers and patients.
 Start by implementing standardized protocols and develop a comprehensive checklist for conducting verifications.
-This checklist should have detailed instructions for gathering and validating patient information, insurance particulars, and eligibility for coverage.
+This checklist should have detailed instructions for collecting comprehensive patient information during registration, contacting the insurance provider to verify policy status and coverage details, checking for required pre-authorizations, documenting verification results, and regularly updating patient information to ensure accuracy.
+All front desk staff should receive proper training on the steps, and understand their responsibilities and timelines involved in the verification process.
+This will ensure consistency and reduce the likelihood of errors.

 Understand Payer Contracts

+Each year, provide your carriers with a comprehensive list of the most commonly performed services in your practice.
+This will allow them to supply a fee schedule specifically tailored to these services, simplifying the negotiation process.
 By examining the average allowables for all insurances for your most frequently provided services, you can assess how each payer’s rates compare to Medicare and other commercial insurances.
 If a commercial payer is reimbursing you at a lower rate than Medicare, it may be worth considering initiating contract negotiations with that payer.
 Additionally, it would be beneficial to gather information on the reimbursement rates of other in-network providers in your local area across different healthcare settings to evaluate how your rates compare to theirs.

 Know Payer Billing Policies

-In certain situations, a physician might provide multiple office or outpatient E/M (Evaluation and Management) services to a patient on the same day.
-“It’s important to understand what services you can bill and get paid for same day for same/different providers in the office” says Natalie Tornese CPC, OSI’s Director of Revenue Cycle Management, Healthcare Division.
+Payer billing policies come into play when submitting claims for reimbursement.
+It’s essential to understand and adhere to the specific billing requirements and guidelines set by the carriers.
+“It’s important to understand what services you can bill and get paid for same day for same/different providers in the office,” says Natalie Tornese CPC, OSI’s Director of Revenue Cycle Management, Healthcare Division.

+A physician might provide multiple office or outpatient E/M (Evaluation and Management) services to a patient on the same day.
+Although “new patient” E/M codes 99202-99205 and “established patient” E/M codes 99211-99215 do not explicitly mention “per day,” it’s important to note that payer regulations may restrict the reporting of more than one E/M code for a single patient on the same date of service.
 For instance, the Medicare Claims Processing Manual, chapter 12, section 30.6.7.B states that Medicare will not pay two E/M office visits billed by a physician (or physician of the same specialty from the same group practice) for the same beneficiary on the same day.
 But there is an exception to the rule: Medicare allows reporting separate E/M codes for the same date if the provider documents that the visits were for unrelated problems and that the services could not be provided during the same encounter.

 Practices should regularly monitor and stay informed about changes in payer policies.
 Staying ahead of policy adjustments and billing rules ensures that your verification processes aligns with the latest requirements, reducing claim rejections.